d12frosted/elpa-mirror/gnu/triples-readme.txt

 2 Maturity
 ══════════

-  This module is very new should be considered alpha quality.
+  This module is somewhat new and should be considered beta quality.

   While it has basic functionality, there are significant parts, such as a querying language, that are missing.
 Whether anyone needs such